yadler97/unbelievable-minecraft-mod/README.md

 ### Server Config
 - **sapphireToolsMaxMiningBlocks**: How many additional blocks in a row sapphire tools can mine at max
+- **connectingTables**: Determines if tables should connect with neighbouring tables of the same type

 ### Client Config
 - **renderBlockItemsAsBlocks**: Determines if BlockItems should be rendered as blocks instead of items in shelves